 With its steep-sloped streets, colourful houses piled one on top of the other, and its fun-loving and welcoming character, Saint-Jean-Baptiste is the festive neighbourhood par excellence!

 Sandwiched between Old Québec and Montcalm, rue Saint-Jean, the main shopping street, runs through the entire neighbourhood.
 Over barely 1 km, you can find everything you need to please everyone, and then some!
-Every weekend from mid-May to the end of summer, a portion of rue Saint-Jean converts into a pedestrian-only street.
+In summer, a portion of rue Saint-Jean converts into a pedestrian-only street.

 Foodies will go crazy for the little bistros that feature local cuisine, as well as all the food-related shops: fine bakeries, grocery stores, chocolate stores, health-food counters, cafés, gelateria… Open since 1871, the J.A.
 Moisan grocery store prides itself on being the oldest grocery store in North America!